mtomasovic/inertia/README.md

 ## Game Features

-- **🎮 Triple Controls**: Play with WASD keys, tilt controls, or virtual joystick on mobile devices
+- **🎮 Dual Controls**: Play with WASD keys or virtual joystick on mobile devices
 - **🕹️ Virtual Joystick**: Intuitive gamepad-style joystick control for mobile devices
 - **🔥 Burned Trail Effects**: Watch as your ball burns the path behind it, leaving a permanent trail of scorched earth
 - **🌌 Dangerous Abyss**: Non-path areas feature an animated dark void with floating danger particles